The IRS has released updated publications and forms that help divorced and divorcing people understand and deal with these issues:

 - how to claim "innocent spouse" relief from liability caused by unreported income by the other spouse are now available.

-See, in particular, IRS Publication 504 Divorced or Separated Individuals [January 10, 2011]
+See, in particular, IRS Publication 504 Divorced or Separated Individuals [For 2013]

 Other recently published and/or updated publications or IRS Forms that family lawyers' clients will find helpful and informative are: